Table of Contents

 - Proof of offer of coverage to full-time employees and their dependents

 Failure to successfully appeal an Exchange Notice will likely result in receiving IRS Letter 226J, the IRS’s penalty notice for ACA non-compliance.

 5. How to respond to IRS Letter 226J

-The first thing you must do in responding to IRS letter 226J is to review carefully the penalty notice, the relevant summary table, the types of penalties being assessed, and how many employees received a PTC.
+The first thing you should do in responding to IRS Letter 226J is carefully review the penalty notice, the relevant summary table, the types of penalties being assessed, and how many employees received a PTC.

-After this review, the organization must take the following steps:
+After this review, the organization are encouraged to take the following steps:

 - Provide information to the IRS by the response date shown in the letter, which will be 30 days from the date the letter was issued.
 The letter will contain the name and contact information of a specific IRS employee that the ALE should contact if the ALE has questions about the letter.

 - Respond in writing, either agreeing with the proposed Employer Shared Responsibility Payment or disagreeing with part or all of the proposed penalty assessment.
 The notice will provide instructions on how the ALE should respond.

 6. How the IRS acknowledges your 226J response